Our Team

 Kathryn Goetz

 Kathryn received a Bachelor of Arts in History from Carleton College.
 She completed a Master of Arts and a Doctorate in American History at the University of Minnesota, with a special focus on material culture and the Early Modern Atlantic World.
-Her thesis explored the ways in which late eighteenth- and nineteenth-century young women formulated, shaped, and projected their adult identities through their material worlds.
-As a graduate student she worked as an academic technology consultant and served as a researcher for several historical projects, including an exhibit on the life and legacy of Governor Elmer L. Andersen.
 Prior to joining Hess Roise, she worked as a freelance historian, tutor, and contributing author to the MNopedia project.
 Her local history articles have also been featured in MinnPost.
 She is a member of the American Association of State and Local Historians, the Minnesota Association of Museums, and serves on the steering committee of North Star Connect.

 Charlene Roise

 Charlene is a founding partner of Hess Roise and became the company’s president in 1997.
 Her education includes a master’s degree in Preservation Studies from Boston University and an undergraduate degree with majors in History, American Studies, and German from Saint Olaf College.
 She has worked around the country on a broad spectrum of cultural resource projects and loves to take on gnarly rehab projects, complex Section 106 reviews, the “new old” (our mid- to late twentieth-century legacy), and other challenges.
-As a board member of The Cultural Landscape Foundation based in Washington, D.C., she strongly supports the organization’s mission of connecting people to places.
+As a member of the Stewardship Council of The Cultural Landscape Foundation, based in Washington, D.C., she strongly supports the organization’s mission of connecting people to places.